superfly/docs/blueprints/extra-machines-resilient-apps.html.md

 - Your app won't fail when a single host fails because another Machine will start up to take over app requests or tasks.
 - If your app has a lot of users, or bursts of high usage, then the Fly Proxy can load balance requests and automatically stop and start Machines based on traffic to your app.
-- You only pay for rootfs when Machines aren't running, not CPU and RAM.
+- You pay only for rootfs when Machines aren't running, not CPU and RAM.
 Machine rootfs is [cheap](/docs/about/pricing/#stopped-fly-machines), like 18 cents a month for an average Elixir app that uses 1.2 GB of rootfs.

 ## Extra Machines for apps with services

 You can add extra Machines for Fly Proxy to start and stop as needed, which is great for apps that have built-in replication or that don't share data.

-When you deploy an app for the first time with the `fly launch` or `fly deploy` command, you automatically get two identical Machines for processes that have services configured in `fly.toml` to accept HTTP/TCP requests.
-The Machines have autostart/autostop enabled so that Fly Proxy can start and stop the Machines based on traffic to your app.
+When you deploy an app for the first time with the `fly launch` or `fly deploy` command, you automatically get two identical Machines for processes that have HTTP/TCP services configured in `fly.toml`.
+The Machines have autostart/autostop enabled so that Fly Proxy can start and stop them based on traffic to your app.

 <div class="important icon">
 **Volumes:** You'll only get one Machine with `fly launch` for processes or apps with volumes mounted.
 Volumes don't automatically replicate your data for you, so you'll need to set that up before intentionally creating more Machines with volumes.